dev4hk/file-compressor/README.md

-# File Compressor Using Huffman Coding Algorithm
+# Text File Compressor Using Huffman Coding Algorithm

 This project is to compress & decompress text files using Huffman Coding Greedy Algorithm